 Try to select an installation position on the boat with minimum curvature and where only a small amount of spray will hit the horn.

-We do have some spare parts available such as diaphrams or longer mounting tubes.
+We do have some spare parts available for the air horns such as diaphrams or longer mounting tubes.
 Please contact tech support for help with available parts.

 The compressor should be mounted as close to the horn as possible.

 We have tested the air horns with a length of hose up to 8 feet without any delay.

 It varies from 9 to 11 PSI depending on your battery’s voltage output.

 We do not sell replacement interiors for the AFI horns, but we do offer a 5 year warranty on the “XLP” models and a 1 year warranty on all of the others.
 Anything beyond the warranty period will have to be replaced with a new unit.

 That model has been discontinued since 1994.
 The closest replacement we offer is our part number 10029XLP.
 The only difference is the mounting pattern.
 We no longer offer a horn with the same style of mounting as the SPTD.